sourcegraph/srclib/docs/sources/api/data-model.md

 1. **Scanner** - Traverses the directory tree looking for source units.
 Invokes the grapher and dependency lister on each unit.
 2. **Grapher** - Produces the code graph through static analysis.
-3. **Dependency Lister** - Lists all of the dependencies that a source unit uses - for example the raw PipPackage or NPM package names.
-4. **Dependency Resolver** - Resolves raw dependency names to VCS repository urls.
+3. **Dependency Resolver** - Resolves raw dependency names to VCS repository urls.
-5. **Formatter** - Exports functions that the API uses to transform raw language-specific data into a generic, useable structure.
+4. **Formatter** - Exports functions that the API uses to transform raw language-specific data into a generic, useable structure.
 This is the only tool that must be written in Go.